Reablement: a guide for carers and families

 - personal care tasks such as washing, dressing and going to the toilet

-- domestic skills such as food and drink preparation, cleaning, shopping, and doing laundry
+- domestic tasks such as food and drink preparation, cleaning, shopping, and doing laundry

 - using transport, and accessing the community